Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/b5d4da74-1977-4e9b-aff9-8bab1b202d9b)

-However, the most important thing for us is the `PingRequest` function, and if we take a look, it has a `GetPing` subfunction, which means it probably expects that as a parameter.
+However, the most important thing for us is the `PingRequest` function, and if we take a look, it has a `GetPing` sub-function, which means it probably expects that as a parameter.

 ![image](https://github.com/user-attachments/assets/0bf781f9-44fe-4fef-919c-72c4987232c6)